NamorNiradnug/SimpleParser/README.md

 ```
 `Parser.parse` returns callable `ParsedExpression` object.
 ### Custom parsers
-`Parser` could be easily configured.
-It describes by set of operators and constants types (such numbers or booleans).
+`Parser` can be easily configured.
+It is described by a set of operators and constants types (such as numbers or booleans).
-See documentation for `Operator` and `ConstantType` below.
+See the `Operator` and `ConstantType` documentation below.
 ```python
 from simpleparser import Parser, Defaults my_parser = Parser(